Eva Margot

 Eva Margot born Johansen (1944 – 2019) was a Norwegian painter, active from the 1970s until her death in 2019.
-Her work is largely inspired by Norwegian nature and legends.
-She covers a diverse spectrum of styles: figurative, realism, symbolism, abstract.

 Biography

 Eva Margot Roux (born Johansen) was born on January 10, 1944, and grew up in a working family in Mosby, a small town ten kilometers north of Kristiansand in Norway.
 Very early on she revealed the gifts of designer and storyteller.
 A few years later, she followed a course in drawing by correspondence (NKS, Norwegian course in correspondence), and followed courses in painting with the painter Arne Solheim in Kristiansand.
 She left for Paris in January 1966 until 1970.
 Works like "Le Grand Fossard" or "Une église" testify to her stay in France.
-She returned to settle in Mosby in 1971 where she devoted herself exclusively to her painting, and inaugurated her active career from 1977 by exhibiting regularly at Kristiansand.
-Eva joined the world of young "non-established" artists with whom she set up a group called "Cinq" and held several exhibitions from 1982 to 1985.
-Eva Margot multiplied individual or group exhibitions and produced hundreds of works up to on its last day, September 7, 2019.
-Eva Margot attended and collaborated with several Norwegian artists such as Wigo Aadnevik who supported her in her artistic project.
-He made a portrait of her in 19673.
-Between 1982 and 1985 she notably collaborated with the artists Sissel Stangenes and Alf Solbakken.
-She had friendly relations with artists like Ingrid Lønnou and Else Marie Jakobsen.
+She returned to Mosby in 1971 where from 1977 she exhibitex regularly at Kristiansand.